 I will speak about craftsmanship, architecture and people.
 I will speak about Readability, Refactoring, Retrospectives, Resources, Responsibility, Respect.

 If you wonder about the clock, it is written using my current passion, the Elm language.
+If you click on it, you get a full size version.

 Programming is a craft.
 We do not create the same piece of software over and over again.
 Each time we solve a new problem.
 We like to look at well crafted code but we have different opinions on what "well crafted" means.